Agitating for Innovation

 Risk.
 This here is the thing that I think is most important.
 Hackathon projects can - and should be - risky.
 Participants should be stretching themselves, reaching out to seize possibilities.
 And to make sure they’re doing that, the hackathon needs to be an event where failure is punishment-free.
 In fact, you should be celebrating failure, because failure means you’re learning something.
 There will inevitably be projects that encounter problems they didn’t expect, or who bite off more than they can chew in terms of workload.
 If you can help reframe those hiccups as learning experiences, you help establish that it’s okay to try something audacious and fail.
 And when those audacious things succeed, you’ll be thankful that you did.

 Okay, I’m tentatively sold.
 How can I make it my own?

 To really get people invested in an event like this it can’t feel like you’re just following instructions from someone else.
 It needs to have your company’s own stamp on it; it needs to feel like the event is a natural part of how your company does business.
 If your company is all about process and structure, then make sure there’s enough process and structure around the event.
 If your company’s more comfortable with a fast-and-loose, off-the-cuff style, don’t load the event up with enough rules to strangle it.
 If your company’s into fun (or just funny hats), make sure there’s enough whimsy in what you name things and how you arrange groups.
 You’re the best judge on what’s going to fly wherever you work.
 On the other hand, if you’re stuck for ideas, it can’t hurt to ask the people you work with.

 So… what’s next?

 This is going to be the first in a series of articles about running a company hackathon (or a Codefest, if that’s what you decide to call it).
 In the next article, I’ll talk about how to sell your boss, coworkers, or employees on having a hackathon.
-We’ll start by going through what you need to think about to develop the basics details of the event.
+We’ll start by going through what you need to think about to develop the basic details of the event.
 So stay tuned!